Sodium hydroxide

-Sodium hydroxide, also known as lye and caustic soda, is an inorganic compound with the formula NaOH.
+Sodium hydroxide, also known as caustic soda and, more generically, as lye, is an inorganic compound with the formula NaOH.
 It is a white solid ionic compound consisting of sodium cations Na+ and hydroxide anions OH−.
+As a strong nucleophile, it is frequently used in SN2 reactions.

 Sodium hydroxide is a highly corrosive base and alkali that decomposes lipids and proteins at ambient temperatures, and may cause severe chemical burns at high concentrations.
 It is highly soluble in water, and readily absorbs moisture and carbon dioxide from the air.
 It forms a series of hydrates NaOH*nH2O.
 The monohydrate NaOH*H2O crystallizes from water solutions between 12.3 and 61.8 °C. The commercially available "sodium hydroxide" is often this monohydrate, and published data may refer to it instead of the anhydrous compound.

 As one of the simplest hydroxides, sodium hydroxide is frequently used alongside neutral water and acidic hydrochloric acid to demonstrate the pH scale to chemistry students.

 Sodium hydroxide is used in many industries: in the making of wood pulp and paper, textiles, drinking water, soaps and detergents, and as a drain cleaner.
 Worldwide production in 2022 was approximately 83 million tons.